8xFF/atm0s-media-server/README.md

 ### Start RTMP session

-Instead of publish with Whip client, we can publish rtmp stream by using any RTMP Client like OBS to publish to bellow stream:
+Instead of publishing with the Whip client, we can use any RTMP client, such as OBS, to publish to the following stream:

-- Server: `rtmp://NODE_IP:1935/live`
+- Server: `rtmp://RTMP_NODE_IP:1935/live`
 - Stream Key: `above generated rtmp token`

-Stream codec should be config with h264 no B-Frame with ultra-low latency option.
+The stream codec should be configured with h264, without B-frames, and with the ultra-low latency option, as shown in the screenshot below.

 ![Monitoring](./docs/imgs/demo-rtmp-config.png)